MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 To get started using call queues, it's important to remember a few things:

 - A call queue is required to have an associated resource account.
 See [Manage resource accounts in Teams](manage-resource-accounts.md) for details on resource accounts.
-- If you plan to assign a Direct Routing number, you need to acquire and assign the following licenses to your resource accounts \(Office 365 Enterprise E1, E3 or E5, with the Phone System add-on\).
+- If you plan to assign a phone number to your call queue, you need to acquire and assign the following licenses to your resource accounts \(Office 365 Enterprise E1, E3 with Phone System add-on, or E5 which includes Phone System\).
-- If you are assigning a Microsoft service number instead, you need to acquire and assign the following licenses to your resource account \(Office 365 Enterprise E1, E3 or E5, with the Phone System add-on\).
 - You only need to license the resource accounts with a phone number assigned to them.
-In a nested auto attendant or call queue, you do not need to license the rest of the auto attendants or call queues if they do not have phone numbers associated with them.
+In a nested call queue, you do not need to license the rest of the call queues if they do not have phone numbers associated with them.

 > [!NOTE]
-> Direct Routing service numbers for auto attendant and call queues are supported for Microsoft Teams users and agents only.
+> Direct Routing service numbers for call queues are supported for Microsoft Teams users and agents only.

 > [!NOTE]
 > Microsoft is working on a cost-free licensing model for applications such as Cloud auto attendants and call queues, for now you need to use the user-licensing model.